KaumudiBhide/AndroidAppDemo/README.md

 # CollectionActivity project
-CollectionActivity project - CollectionActivity demonstrates a sample implementation of Java Collections API using deck of cards as thhe Graphic Interface.
+CollectionActivity project - CollectionActivity demonstrates a sample implementation of Java Collections API using deck of cards as the Graphic Interface.
 ### Starting screen - CollectionActivty
 ### Package - collections